tomislavmedak/tomislavmedak.github.io/en/index.md

 ***Digital scholarship workflows:***

-[Overview of digital tools and workflows](/en/workflows/) I use in my scholarly work, covering activities ranging from digitisation, annotation, referencing, plaintext authorship, storage and backup, to presentation and web presence.
-It includes workflows with ScanTailor, OCR-ing, Zotero, Diigo, Hypothesis, Markdown, Atom, Pandoc, Git, Reveal.js and Nikola.
+[An overview of digital tools and workflows](/en/workflows/) I use in my scholarly work.
+This covers activities ranging from digitisation, referencing, annotation, plaintext authorship, storage and backup, to presentation and web publishing.
+It includes my tips & tricks for the following free software tools: ScanTailor, Zotero, Diigo, Hypothesis, Markdown, Atom, Pandoc, Git, Reveal.js and Nikola.

 ***Recent publications:***